-All application materials must be complete and be received by the Health Sciences Admissions Office by May 1 for admission to the Program at the start of the spring semester in January.
-Applications received after May 1 are considered on a space available basis.
+All application materials must be complete and be received by the Health Sciences Admissions Office by November 1 for admission to the Program at the start of the summer semester in May.
+Applications received after November 1 are considered on a space available basis.

 Outstanding applicants will be considered for early interview and may be offered acceptance for admissions at an earlier date.

 Only those candidates with a completed application package on file, inclusive of all documentation, will be considered for admission.
 The admission criteria are evaluated as a composite package, serving as an indicator of predictive success in the program.
 Additional consideration may be given to those applicants who will practice in a rural and/or medically underserved community upon graduation.
 The Admissions Committee will rank all applicants as Accepted, Provisionally Accepted, Deferred, or Not Accepted.
 The Admissions Committee may consider applicants, on a space available basis, whose credentials include less than a 3.0 GPA, and who meet all other admission criteria.
 Such applicants may be granted Provisional Acceptance.
 Candidates accepted for Provisional Acceptance must attain a minimum GPA of 3.0 or better during the first semester.
 Admitting students to the program is an on-going process until all the slots are filled.

 Upon the start of the program, accepted candidates are required to possess a notebook computer with specified software which conforms to criteria established by the Program.
 Applicants are advised that portions of the didactic coursework are web-based and also provided in conjunction with telecommunications or video teleconferencing instruction.
 Candidates should possess basic computer literacy skills, including the use of word-processing, Windows operating systems, electronic mail and navigation of Internet applications.

 Once accepted into the Program be prepared to submit a $1000.00 deposit upon notification of your acceptance in order to secure your spot in this competitive program.